Harvestman phylogeny

 Harvestmen (Opiliones) are an order of arachnids often confused with spiders, though the two orders are not closely related.
 Research on harvestman phylogeny (that is, the phylogenetic tree) is in a state of flux.
 While some families are clearly monophyletic, that is share a common ancestor, others are not, and the relationships between families are often not well understood.

 Position in Arachnida

 The relationship of harvestmen with other arachnid orders is still not sufficiently resolved.

 Up until the 1980s they were thought to be closely related to mites (Acari).
 In 1990, Shultz proposed grouping them with scorpions, pseudoscorpions and Solifugae ("camel spiders"); he named this clade Dromopoda.
 This view is currently widely accepted.
 However, the relationships of the orders within Dromopoda are not yet sufficiently resolved.
 Analyses of recent taxa suggested the harvestmen to be the sister group of the three others, collectively called Novogenuata.
-An analysis also considering fossile taxa concluded that the harvestmen are sister to Haplocnemata (Pseudoscorpions and Solifugae), with Scorpions being the sister group of those three combined.
+An analysis also considering fossil taxa concluded that the harvestmen are sister to Haplocnemata (Pseudoscorpions and Solifugae), with Scorpions being the sister group of those three combined.
 Recent analyses have also recovered the Opiliones as sister-group to the extinct Phalangiotarbids, although this has low support, or as sister group to a pseudoscorpion and scorpion clade.